d3lta-v/SSTuino/README.md

 ![SSTuino](https://github.com/sammy0025/SSTuino/raw/master/Image%20Assets/SSTuino.png)

-Designed by MakerFoundry LLP | Designed, assembled and tested in Singapore
+Designed by FourierIndustries LLP | Designed, assembled and tested in Singapore

 # SSTuino
 SSTuino is an easy to use Wi-Fi enabled microcontroller, designed and fabricated by SST Alumni.
 Users can write programs to connect or control things over the Internet.
 It is derived from the SPEEEduino 1.1 with some improvements.